Kražiai massacre: Background

-Kražiai was a small town with 1,761 residents according to the Russian Empire Census in 1897.
-The Benedictine women's monastery in Kražiai dated since 1639.
-In 1757–1763, the monastery constructed the brick Church of the Immaculate Conception (architect Thomas Zebrowski).
 On 12 December 1891, Tsar Alexander III of Russia ordered the monastery closed and nine remaining nuns transferred to a Benedictine monastery in Kaunas.
 Town residents sent the first petitions to the Tsar, Governor-General of Vilna, and Bishop of Samogitia on 7 February 1892.
 They sent many other petitions, including a total of eight petitions to the Tsar himself, asking to convert the monastery church into a parish church and transform the crumbling wooden parish Church of the Archangel Michael into a cemetery chapel.
 Governor-General Ivan Kakhanov investigated the issue and recommended to the Ministry of the Interior of the Russian Empire to transfer the churches.
 However, on 1 January 1893, Kakhanov who was implicated in a corruption scandal (accused of misappropriating funds collected for a monument to Mikhail Muravyov-Vilensky) was replaced by Pyotr Orzhevsky, former commander of the Special Corps of Gendarmes.
 Orzhevsky was a strong supporter of the various Russification policies and perhaps hoped that his strict stance would gain him favor in Saint Petersburg and restart his political career.
 The Tsar ordered the monastery and church closed and demolished on 22 June 1893; the stones and bricks were to be used to construct an agricultural school.

 The Benedictine nuns attempted to delay their move to Kaunas using various excuses, including lack of warm clothing and ill health.
+Due to poor health, Aleksandra Sieliniewska, Benedykta Choromańska, Salomea Siemaszkówna, and Abbess Michalina Paniewska remained in Kražiai.
 They were visited by Russian policemen from Raseiniai and two doctors to inspect their health.
 When the nuns would not allow the men into their monastery, they broke down the doors and forcibly removed the nuns escorting them to Kaunas.
 The nuns were forcibly removed on 25 October 1892 and 4 May 1893.
 This galvanized town residents who started a constant vigil inside the church to protect it and its valuables on 13 September 1893.
 Several times, local priests attempted to remove the Eucharist, but were stopped by the locals.
+The residents sent letters not only to the central Russian authorities but also to the governments of foreign countries: Austria-Hungary, Germany, Italy, France, the United Kingdom, USA, and Denmark.
+The local nobility assisted in drafting these letters.
+Activists of the Lithuanian national revival, particularly those associated with the journal Žemaičių ir Lietuvos apžvalga, which had been published since 1890 in Tilsit, also became involved in the defense of the church.